Differentiate JVM JRE JDK JIT

 Sun’s JVM

 Sun’s implementations of the Java virtual machine (JVM) is itself called as JRE.
-Sun’s JRE is availabe as a separate application and also available as part of JDK.
+Sun’s JRE is available as a separate application and also available as part of JDK.
 Sun’s Java Development Tool Kit (JDK) comes with utility tools for byte code compilation “javac”.
-Then execution of the byte codes through java programmes using “java” and many more utilities found in the binary directory of JDK. ‘java’ tools forks the JRE.
+Then execution of the byte codes through java program using “java” and many more utilities found in the binary directory of JDK. ‘java’ tools forks the JRE.
 Implementation of JVMs are also actively released by other companies besides Sun Micro Systems.

 JVM for other languages